meetoseh/jobs/docs/diskcache/keys.md

   Formatted as (uint32, blob, uint64, blob), where the numbers are lengths, the first blob is the metadata from the corresponding redis key and the second blob is the contents of the referenced s3 object.

+- `journeys:external:{uid}` is the json-encoded ExternalJourney object for the journey with the given uid.